 - Bell peppers are fruits.
 The reason is that they are produced by a flowering plant and contain seeds.

-Fresno Chile Pepper
+Fresno Chile Peppers

 Fresno peppers are like red bell peppers' little brothers.
 Fruit flavors can bring a varying amount of heat to a dish without being crazy spicy.